aschuerch/Microbial-Genomics-2018/_episodes/13-R-for-microbial-genomics.md

 questions:
 - "[R-microbial-genomics](https://aschuerch.github.io/R-microbial-genomics/)"
 objectives:
-- ""
-keypoints:
-- "Describe the purpose of the RStudio Script, Console, Environment, and Plots panes."
-- "Organize files and directories for a set of analyses as an R Project, and understand the purpose of the working directory."
----

 - "Use the built-in RStudio help interface to search for more information on R functions."
 - "Demonstrate how to provide sufficient information for troubleshooting with the R user community."
 - "Define the following terms as they relate to R: object, assign, call, function, arguments, options."